shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/05-Introduction to Javascript/readme.md

 ---

-CSS tags, or stylesheets, are often placed in the `<head>` section of an HTML document for several important reasons:
+CSS stylesheets, are often placed in the `<head>` section of an HTML document for several important reasons:

 1. **Parsing and Rendering Order:** Browsers parse HTML documents from top to bottom.
 Placing stylesheets in the `<head>` ensures that the browser fetches and processes the CSS rules before it starts rendering the page's content.
 This helps prevent a phenomenon known as "Flash of Unstyled Content" (FOUC), where content is briefly displayed without styling before the CSS is applied.